nLab

 A profinite group is a pro-object in the category of finite groups (thus it might more precisely be called a pro-(finite group)).

-This means that it is a cofiltered diagram of finite groups, which is thought of as a “formal limit” but the limit is not actually computed.
+This means that a profinite group is a cofiltered diagram of finite groups, which is thought of as a “formal limit” but the limit is not actually computed.
 In most cases, the limit would not actually exist in the category of finite groups, and while it would exist in the category of all groups, it would be “wrong” category-theoretically: maps between profinite groups are not the same as maps between their honest limits in Grp.

-However, because of Stone duality?, it turns out that maps between profinite groups are the same as maps between their honest limits in the category of topological groups, where the finite groups are given the discrete topology.
+However, because of Stone duality, it turns out that maps between profinite groups are the same as maps between their honest limits in the category of topological groups, where the finite groups are given the discrete topology.
 Thus, the category of profinite groups can alternately be defined as the category of topological groups that are filtered inverse limits of finite groups.
 Moreover, the topological groups that arise in this way can be characterized as those which are Hausdorff, compact, and totally disconnected, giving a more elementary definition.
 In other words, their underlying topological spaces are profinite.

 Examples